S.Pellegrino: Corporate organisation

-Sanpellegrino S.p.A was founded during 1899, and is based in Milan, Italy.
+Sanpellegrino S.p.A. was founded in 1899, and is based in Milan, Italy.

-On April 20, 1970, the company changed its name from Società Anonima Delle Terme di S.Pellegrino to Sanpellegrino S.p.A.
+On 20 April 1970, the company changed its name from Società Anonima Delle Terme di S.Pellegrino to Sanpellegrino S.p.A.

-In 1997, Sanpellegrino S.p.A. was bought by Perrier Vittel SA, a division of Nestlé which also owned the Perrier and Vittel bottled water brands.
+In 1997, Sanpellegrino S.p.A. was bought by Perrier Vittel SA, a division of Nestlé which also owns the Perrier and Vittel bottled water brands.

 Paolo Luni, who joined the company as a consultant, then became General Manager and eventually CEO, left the company in 1999 after having inaugurated the Sanpellegrino Centennial celebrations, which took place in Teatro La Scala in Milan.

 Production

-The Sanpellegrino Company has ten production sites in Italy including its headquarters.
-More than 1,850 people work in the company.
-It also manages other brands like Vera, Levissima and Acqua Panna, and its revenue, according to the balance sheet of the year 2016, amounts to 895 million euros, about 96 million euros less than the previous year.
-50,000 bottles of water are produced every hour in the San Pellegrino plant, for a total amount of one million bottles a day including soft drinks, sparkling water and cocktails.
+The Sanpellegrino Company has ten production sites in Italy including its headquarters, and more than 1,850 people work for the company.
+It also manages other brands such as Vera, Levissima and Acqua Panna.
+The revenue for 2016 was €895 million, about €96 million less than the previous year.
+More than 30,000 bottles of water are produced every hour in the San Pellegrino plant.
 The bottles are then sorted to be exported to major countries around the world.

 In 2005, five hundred million bottles were sold globally.
 In 2017, that number had increased to one billion bottles.